eugene19/pipline/README.md

 docker-compose down

 ## The compose include following apps:
-1) Generator - simple java app to generate test data to RabbitMQ
+1) Containers with RabbitMQ and Kafka
-2) Connector - source and sink connectors to read data from RabbitMQ to Kafka and write data from kafka to HDFS
+2) Pipeline - container with stream from RabbitMQ to Kafka and from Kafka to HDFS
 3) HDFS - container with HDFS